washingtonstateuniversity/WSUWP-Build-Plugins-Public/woocommerce/readme.txt

 6. A product archive (grid).

 == Changelog ==

+= 2.6.9 - 2016/12/07 =
+* Theme - Added support for Twenty Seventeen Theme.
+* Fix - Excluded webhook delivery logs from comments count.
+* Fix - Included password strength meter in "Lost Password" page.
+* Fix - Order fee currency in admin screen.
+* Fix - Variation selection on Firefox 40.
+* Fix - Don't prevent submission when table is not found on cart.
+* Fix - Improved layered nav counts on attribute archives.
+* Fix - Fixed pagination when removing layered nav items via widget.
+* Fix - Default BE tax rate.
+* Fix - Downloads should store variation ID rather than product if set.
+Also fixes link on account page.
+* Fix - Use wp_list_sort instead of _usort_terms_by_ID to be compatible with 4.7.
+* Fix - Only return empty string if empty for weight and dimension functions.
+* Fix - Added correct fallbacks for logout/lost password URLs when endpoints are not defined.
+* Security - Wrapped admin tax rate table values in _escape to thwart evil CSVs an admin user could upload.
+Vulnerability was discovered by Fortinet’s FortiGuard Labs.
+* Dev - API - Only update categories menu order and display if defined.
+* Dev - Fixed when should deliver wp_trash_post webhooks.

 = 2.6.8 - 10/11/16 =
 * Fix - REQUEST_URI was missing a trailing slash when being compared in the cache prevention functions.